 Introduction

 Rabbits make delightful pets, and for many prospective rabbit owners, the idea of keeping them outdoors is appealing.
 In this article, we’ll explore the ins and outs of keeping rabbits outside.
-Covering everything from suitable enclosures to winter care.
+Covering everything from housing rabbits outside to outdoor rabbit winter care.
 Whether you’re a seasoned rabbit enthusiast or a first-time owner.
-Read on to discover how to create a safe and comfortable outdoor environment for your furry companions.
+Read on to discover how to create a safe and comfortable outdoor environment for your adorable companions.

 Table of Contents